 It is known that the human eye can see only lights with wavelengths in the range of 400 and 700 nanometers among the entire electromagnetic spectrum.
-Ever wished to have a visionary capability that goes beyond the human eye’s observable range?
+Have you ever wished to have a visionary capability beyond the human eye’s observable range?
 It seems like that wish might not be too good to be true anymore, now that temporary night vision eye injections have been developed.

 Scientists from the University of Massachusetts Medical School and the University of Science and Technology of China have reportedly teamed up and developed technology that gives the ability of night vision to the mammal eye, allowing it to see beyond the visible spectrum and into the infrared region.

-The night vision eye drops consists of an injection containing a nano-antennae solution that incorporates “lectin protein-coupled nanoparticles” which would steer the nano-antennae to the retinal photoreceptor and make it temporarily stable there.
-Rather than modifying the photoreceptor, the technology involves a tiny antenna that converts the near-infrared (NIR) light into visible green light observable by the retina, and the resulting data would get interpreted as visible light by the brain.
+The night vision eye drops consist of an injection containing a nano-antennae solution that incorporates “lectin protein-coupled nanoparticles,” which would steer the nano-antennae to the retinal photoreceptor and make it temporarily stable there.
+Rather than modifying the photoreceptor, the technology involves a tiny antenna that converts the near-infrared (NIR) light into visible green light observable by the retina.
+The resulting data would be interpreted as visible light by the brain.

 We believe this research is a major advance in the field of biotechnology…This thought-provoking research should pave the way for a number of critical applications through the unique creation of mammalian near-infrared vision capabilities with high conversion potential. – Dr. Gang Han, associate professor of biochemistry and molecular pharmacology at UMass Medical School

-The research made use of mice and scientists believe that the same principles should, theoretically, apply to all mammals.
-A series of tests were created to verify the full capability of identifying NIR light by the tested-upon mice, through the presence of an exceptionally low power NIR LED lamp light to activate the nanoparticles.
+The research used mice, and scientists believe the same principles should theoretically apply to all mammals.
+A series of tests were created to verify the full capability of identifying NIR light by the tested-upon mice through the presence of an exceptionally low-power NIR LED lamp light to activate the nanoparticles.